OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 If you lose access to your work or school account (in event of change of employment, for example), you may lose access to products and the content associated with those products, including those you acquired on your own behalf, if you used your work or school account to sign in to such products.

 Many Microsoft products are intended for use by organizations, such as schools and businesses.
 Please see the Enterprise and developer products section of this privacy statement.
 If your organization provides you with access to Microsoft products, your use of the Microsoft products is subject to your organization's policies, if any.
 You should direct your privacy inquiries, including any requests to exercise your data protection rights, to your organization’s administrator.
 When you use social features in Microsoft products, other users in your network may see some of your activity.
 To learn more about the social features and other functionality, please review documentation or help content specific to the Microsoft product.
 Microsoft is not responsible for the privacy or security practices of our customers, which may differ from those set forth in this privacy statement.

+For Microsoft products provided by your K-12 school, including Microsoft 365 Education, Microsoft will:

+*   not collect or use student personal data beyond that needed for authorized educational or school purposes;
+*   not sell or rent student personal data;
+*   not use or share student personal data for advertising or similar commercial purposes, such as behavioral targeting of advertisements to students.
+*   not build a personal profile of a student, other than for supporting authorized educational or school purposes or as authorized by the parent, guardian, or student of appropriate age. and
+*   require that our vendors with whom student personal data is shared to deliver the educational service, if any, are obligated to implement these same commitments for student personal data.

 Top of page Microsoft accountMicrosoft account